nutgmasson/gourmethiking/content/blog-post/Foods-keep-warm.md

 ## Soups
 A great way to warm up and rehydrate after a long day in the backcountry.
 Since most commercial dehydrated soups are low in calories and proteins, you should consider only using those for an appetizer and then have a proper meal.
-You can also make your own soup mixes such as the [vegetable and vermicelli soup](/recipes/vegetable_vermicelli_soup/).
+You can also make your own soup mixes, for example, [vegetable and vermicelli soup](/recipes/vegetable_vermicelli_soup/).

 ## Stews, chili and other “saucy” comfort foods
-These dishes stay warm longer in your bowls while eating than “dryer” meals and generally contain more calories and protein than soups.
+These dishes keep warm longer in your bowl while you eat than “dryer” meals and generally contain more calories and protein than soups.
 Add richness and calories to your stews by including fat sources such as ghee, oil, coconut milk or powdered cream.
 Try these 2 delicious recipes: [chili-type stew](/recipes/chili-stew/) and [Indian lentil curry](/recipes/indian-lentil-curry/)

 ## Hot beverages